ThomasDixini/ThomasDixini/README.md

-<h3 align="center"> 💡 Sempre aberto a novas oportunidades e desafios tecnológicos </h3>
+<p align="center"> 💡 Sempre aberto a novas oportunidades e desafios tecnológicos </p>

 <!---
 ThomasDixini/ThomasDixini is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.